greenm8rix/Ai-roulette-predictor/README.md

      - `password`: Your login password.
        **Security Note**: For better security, consider using environment variables or a dedicated secrets management tool instead of hardcoding credentials.
    - **`urls`**:
-     - `base`: The base URL of the lottery/casino website.
+     - `base`: The base URL of the target online gaming platform.
+Example: `https://example-casino.com/` (Replace with the actual target URL).
      - `iframe_pattern`: A string pattern unique to the URL of the iframe containing the roulette game.
 This is used to identify and switch to the correct iframe.
+(Adjust if iframe pattern changes with base URL).

 ### b. `CONFIG` (Model Configuration):
    - Review parameters like `window_size`, `prediction_size`, `model_file`, `state_file`, LSTM units, dropout rates, etc. Default values are provided.